EB5 Visa| What are the costs associated with the EB-5 program? - EB5Investors.com

 Filing this form is the first stage to obtain an EB-5 visa.
 Only an immigration attorney can file it.
 There are two kinds of I-526: the I-526 that a standalone investor files and the I-526E filed by a Regional Center investor.

 However, this fee increases when a Regional Center investor files an I-526E form for the first time (initial petition).
-According to the USCIS fee calculator, besides the $3,675, the investor pays an additional $1,000 to the EB-5 I-526E Integrity Fund, totaling $4,675 (this is separate from the annual payment the Region Center makes to the Integrity Fund between Oct.
+According to the USCIS fee calculator, the investor also pays an additional $1,000 to the EB-5 I-526E Integrity Fund, totaling $4,675 (this is separate from the annual payment the Region Center makes to the Integrity Fund between Oct.
 1 and Oct.
 31).

 If the Regional Center investor amends a previously filed I-526 petition (post RIA 2022), the fee remains $3,675.